Earthquakes on May 15, 2026

 17.1 km---✓ ReviewedUSGS →

-May 15, 2026 brought a magnitude 2.3 earthquake 29 km NW of Valdez, Alaska, logged at 17:30 UTC.
-This was a shallow crustal earthquake, focused at 17.1 km depth.
+On May 15, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 29 km NW of Valdez, Alaska at 17:30 UTC.
+At a depth of 17.1 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 61.321°, -146.734°.
+Coordinates: 61.321°, -146.734°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 17:10:10 UTC